ivanearisty/obsidian/Classes + Uni/Artificial Intelligence/Log-Likelihood.md

-You are building a Cheet Sheet for an [[artificial intelligence]] exam.
+You are building a Cheet Sheet for an [[Artificial Intelligence]] exam.

 There are 5 topics.
 1. [[Log-Likelihood]],